 The Assistant Vice Chancellor for Institutional Planning and Effectiveness oversees the university's data reporting obligations and needs, including federal and state reporting, implementation of surveys, and data support for strategic decision-making, provides support for institutional accreditation and contributes to institutional space planning and management.

 This position provides direct support to the Assistant Vice Chancellor for Institutional Planning and Effectiveness and Director of Assessment, including management of the calendar, correspondence, and meeting preparations for committees and program reviews.
 The executive assistant also provides administrative support for office budget management, course evaluations, and special projects and initiatives conducted by office staff.

-Director, Academic Resources and Business Operations
+Business Officer and Interim Director, Academic Resources and Business Operations

-The Director of Academic Resources and Business Operations provides: oversight, coordination, development, and evaluation of multiple business operations for the division, including staffing (EHRA Faculty) and budgeting; analysis, evaluation, and creation of policies/procedures to improve management functions throughout the division; signature authority for the Provost for academic budget and staffing initiatives; oversight, guidance, and support to deans and other academic leadership regarding staffing (hiring of EHRA faculty positions) and budgeting; strategic and visionary budget planning; serves as liaison between Academic Affairs and the Division of Administration and Finance; oversight of budgeting FTE allocation and assessment; provision of training and professional development for division’s budget/finance staff to include respective college budget officers.
+The Interim Director of Academic Resources and Business Operations provides oversight, coordination, development, and evaluation of multiple business operations for the division, including staffing (EHRA Faculty) and budgeting; analysis, evaluation, and creation of policies/procedures to improve management functions throughout the division; signature authority for the Provost for academic budget and staffing initiatives; oversight, guidance, and support to deans and other academic leadership regarding staffing (hiring of EHRA faculty positions) and budgeting; strategic and visionary budget planning; serves as liaison between Academic Affairs and the Division of Administration and Finance; oversight of budgeting FTE allocation and assessment; provision of training and professional development for division’s budget/finance staff to include respective college budget officers.